 It sometimes feels like a daunting task, but we are up for it.
 I feel both called and compelled to fulfill this worthy mission — it’s as though I have been preparing for it most of my live.

-So, what characteristics are essential in becoming a “qualified” real estate professional who serves downsizing seniors, vulnerable elder homeowners, caregiver families, and aging services organizations?
+So, what characteristics are essential in becoming an agent who serves downsizing seniors, vulnerable elders, caregiver families, and aging services organizations?

-Having spent the better part of two decades coaching, training, managing, and working alongside real estate agents across the country, I have compiled a list of qualities and qualifications that I feel differentiate "ideal" seniors real estate professionals from the average agent.
+Having spent the better part of two decades coaching, training, managing, and working alongside real estate agents across the country, I have compiled a list of qualities and qualifications that I feel differentiate the most qualified or “ideal” seniors real estate professionals from the average agent.

 - High integrity.
-Clients’ needs come first and doing the right thing is more important than earning a commission.
+Client needs come first.
+Doing the right thing is more important than earning a commission.

-- Respectful and gracious: Shows appreciation and respect for all parties.
+- Respectful and gracious: Showing appreciation and respect for all parties.

-- Patience and empathy: Has a deep appreciation for late in life challenges and holds a space for clients to work through emotional challenges.
+Patience and empathy: Has a deep appreciation for late life challenges and holds a space for clients to work through emotional challenges.

 - Relational: Sees people as valued and important.
-Believes that real estate transactions are not about homes, but about individuals and families.
+Believes real estate transactions are not about homes or addresses, but about individuals and families.